-This section describes test procedures demonstrate compliance to the electrical safety requirements of paragraph 3-3.
-[Alternative test and analysis methods may also be used.]
-For example, megohmmeter measurements are an appropriate alternative to the procedure described below for measuring isolation resistance.
+This annex describes test procedures to demonstrate compliance to the electrical safety requirements of paragraph 5.2.8.
+For example, megohmmeter or oscilloscope measurements are an appropriate alternative to the procedure described below for measuring isolation resistance.
+In this case it may be necessary to deactivate the on-board isolation resistance monitoring system.